ray-project/ray/doc/source/data/dataset.rst

     print(read_df.equals(df))
     # -> True

-If you already have Parquet files with tensor columns containing serialized tensors (e.g. raw or pickle bytes), you can manually cast this tensor column to our tensor extension type.
+If you already have Parquet files with tensor columns containing serialized tensors (e.g. raw or pickle bytes), you can manually cast this tensor column to our tensor extension type via a read-time user-defined function.
+This UDF will be pushed down to the IO layer and executed on each block in parallel, as it's read from storage.

 .. code-block:: python
     import pickle